ShravanAmbati/Human_Activity_Detection/README.md

      activities = ["fall", "sitdown", "standup", "walk"]
      n_classes = len(activities) + 1  # Output classes (one-hot encoded, +1 for "noactivity")
      k_folds = 5

+3) Inferencing Code:

+      This code deals with the prediction of activity for each window and if consequently fall occurs 5 times then the activity is "Fall".